mist-devel/mist-binaries/cores/ql/tools/mdump2qlay/readme_info.txt

 The mdump format can be read by Q-emulator.
 QLAY format can be read by MiST QL core, QL2K & Q-emulator.

 The mdump image contains a header and then multiple sectors.
+The header size is in "offset to MDV sector data" but is usually 46 bytes.

 =================
-HEADER (46 bytes)
+HEADER (usually 46 bytes)

 (The source code defines the format below in the mdump_hdr_t structure) 0   ID "Mdv*Dump"